 - Can be bulky in some cards

-This is the most widely used cooling solution used for majority of the graphics cards.
-In active cooling a fan is used with heatsink to cool down the graphics card and this combo is known as HSF or Heatsink Fan.
-This type of cooling is used on many graphics cards ranging from budget-end, mid-range and high-end graphics cards.
+This is the most widely used cooling solution used for the majority of the graphics cards.
+In an active cooling, a fan is used with a heatsink to cool down the graphics card and this combo is known as HSF or Heatsink Fan.
+This type of cooling is used on many graphics cards ranging from budget-end, mid-range, and high-end graphics cards.
 The number of fans on the graphics cards depends on the manufacturer and the card itself.

-Some graphics cards come with single fan, some with dual fans and some with triple fans.
-In general more fans means better overall cooling performance and better overclocking capability.
-The speed or RPM of the fan in graphics card is controlled automatically by the graphics card.
-If the graphics card is at idle or has lower temperature then the fan speed will be lower and during heavy work or gaming the fan speed is bumped to maximum value giving the maximum performacne.
-You can also control the fan speed manually using good overclocking softwares.
-Also you can tweak other settings of the graphics card using these tools.
+Some graphics cards come with a single fan, some with dual fans, and some with triple fans.
+In general, more fans means better overall cooling performance and better-overclocking capability.
+The speed or RPM of the fan in a graphics card is controlled automatically by the graphics card.
+If the graphics card is at idle or has a lower temperature, then the fan speed will be lower and during heavy work or gaming, the fan speed is bumped to maximum value giving the maximum performance.
+You can also control the fan speed manually using good overclocking software.
+Also, you can tweak other settings of the graphics card using these tools.

 The main disadvantage of active cooling is that it can get very noisy sometimes when fans spin at higher RPM.
 This is may not be of any issue for the gamers but for those who want to build a silent PC.

 - May require maintenance

 This is the best cooling method to cool down the GPU of the graphics card.
 In water cooling GPU of the graphics card is cooled down by a water cooling unit that consists of a radiator and a fan.
 In this type of cooling, water or liquid is circulated through the GPU surface using pipes and radiator, and the hot liquid running through the pipes is cooled down by the radiator fan.
 This process goes on repeating and it keeps the GPU temperature much lower as compared to active cooling and passive cooling solutions.